2023 Solar Incentives Guide for Commerce, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC provides you with a tax credit for a specific percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.

 State & Local Solar Incentives